By Molly Friedman, Esq., 301.563.6685

 The good news is that once you are checking whether OPM is paying you the correct amount, the hardest part is over- getting your claim for Federal Disability Retirement Benefits approved.
 We at Andalman & Flynn are available to guide you through the application process and maximize your chances of winning.
 Contact Andalman & Flynn for a free consultation and learn how we can use our over 30 years of experience working to assist federal employees in obtaining Federal Disability Retirement Benefits to fight for you.

 Andalman & Flynn, P.C. serves clients throughout Maryland and the District of Columbia, offering compassionate, quality service and results-driven representation across a broad range of legal areas.
-With a concentration on disability benefits law and family law, the firm focuses on cases that impact the rights of everyone, and they are there for clients when responsive legal help is most critical.
+With a concentration on disability benefits law and family law, our firm focuses on cases that impact the rights of everyone, and we are there for clients when responsive legal help is most critical.
 For more information about Andalman & Flynn, please visit our website or call 301.563.6685.